 Pooling deliveries from different shippers, destined for the same region or distribution networks, results in cost control.
 Third-party logistics companies like GlobalTranz can leverage their network of 25,000+ shippers and 30,000+ carriers to coordinate pooling opportunities that combine your shipments with other deliveries and help you save on your overall transportation costs.

 10. Drop Trailers

 Drop trailers are often used at locations that have enough outbound shipping volume to fill a trailer in a week or less.
 These enable you to load freight when convenient and combine shipments, which might normally go LTL, into one full truckload.
 Drop trailers also reduce the amount of time drivers sit idle waiting for their truck to be loaded.
 In today’s tight capacity market, and with the recent launch of the ELD mandate, carriers and drivers are more conscious of dwell time and lost productivity.
 Using drop trailers creates flexibility for your dock and warehouse schedule, helps mitigate capacity issues, and enables drivers to quickly pick up your delivery, which in turn helps keep your freight costs down.

 When you optimize your freight shipments using these tactics, you’ll deliver savings to your company’s bottom-line.
 Over time, driving these practices into your culture will yield overall freight savings far beyond one-time rate discounts.

 Increase your freight management efficiency and overall cost savings.
-Get a personalized logistics consultation today.
-Call 866.275.1407 or Request A Consult.
+Call 866.275.1407 to speak with an expert or Request A Quote.